emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 The first myth.
 Horizontal stratification of team.
 --------------------------------------------------

-There is an opinion that a team should be broken by three layers: junior, middle and senior.
+There is the opinion that a team should be broken by three layers: junior, middle and senior.

 The truth is that it's enough to have at least one weak developer in the team to lose a lot of time for the whole team.